 - Teach you proper ways to move your shoulder, for everyday tasks or sports activities

-Before doing exercises at home, ask your doctor or physical therapist to make sure you are doing them properly.
-If you have pain during or after an exercise, you may need to change the way you are doing the exercise.
+Before doing exercises at home, ask your provider or physical therapist to make sure you are doing them properly.
+If you have pain during or after an exercise, you may need to change the way you are doing the exercise or lower the resistance.

-Most exercises for your shoulder either stretch or strengthen (make stronger) the muscles and tendons of your shoulder joint.
+Most exercises for your shoulder either stretch or strengthen the muscles and tendons around your shoulder joint.

 Exercises to stretch your shoulder include: